 - Paper information is under supervision or stored in locked or restricted areas.
 If transmitted through Canada Post or Purolator, envelopes are sealed and marked confidential.

-- Electronic hardware (e.g. computers, cell phones, tablets, hard drives, Google Drives) are under supervision or stored in locked or restricted areas, and password protected.
+- Electronic hardware and storage (e.g. computers, cell phones, tablets, hard drives, cloud storage) are under supervision or stored in locked or restricted areas, and password protected.
 Electronic communication is accompanied by a privacy clause and includes minimal identifiable information.

 Retention of Personal Information